9302 Research Scientist-JVIC

 Experience: One year of experience working in a lab environment is required.

 Skills: Effective organizational, interpersonal, and communication skills are required.
 The ability to work effectively with staff, students, faculty, and corporate collaborators is required.
 Proficiency with basic Microsoft Office and graphics software is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: This position is designated “sensitive” as defined by University policy.
 This position may include job duties, responsibilities, or activities that are subject to export control regulations.